decentration/edgeware-node/Setting-up-a-node.md

 This guide covers how to set up an Edgeware node.
-There are two ways you can set up a node:
+There are two ways you can proceed:

 - Setting up a private node, e.g. if you would like to run a validator
 - Setting up a public node, e.g. if you want to run connect services or dapps to Edgeware